Diiamon/Swan_Project/README.md

 2. **Analyze Churn Patterns**:
    Examine the reasons for churn and the demographics of churners to understand key factors contributing to customer attrition.

-3. **Focus on High-Risk Customers**:
-   Use the list of customers with the highest churn probabilities to prioritise retention efforts and implement targeted strategies.

 ---